USEPA/CIP-service/docs/streamlined_installation.md

 ## Streamlined Installation Instructions

 CIP-service is designed to be highly flexible to fit a variety of platforms and architectures.
 However, that comes at a cost of complexity.
-At heart the original vision of the project was a single docker environment hosting all components.
-In this deployment, security concerns are lessened as presumably the docker environment is itself secure from outsiders.
+At heart the original vision of the project was a single containerized environment hosting all components.
+In this deployment, security concerns are lessened as presumably the container environment is itself secure from outsiders.

 ### Setup Steps
 ```